 Saturday, April 28: Today, we will bird along Canoe Lake Road, from just SW of Westport to Bedford Road.
 We will bird inside of Frontenac Park, as well.
-A wonderful array of migrants are likely to be seen and heard today.
+An incredible array of migrants are likely to be seen and heard today.
 We are birding in prime Red-shouldered Hawk habitat, so be sure to ready your cameras for displaying birds calling and flying overhead.
-Our main target of the day will be Louisiana Waterthrush and I will be setting aside a good amount of time for study and photography.
+Our primary target of the day will be Louisiana Waterthrush, and I will be setting aside a reasonable amount of time for study and photography.
 Please note that playback will not be used to entice this Species at Risk into responding.
-We will arrive at a few suitable sites and linger, hoping for a look at this special breeding bird.
+We will arrive at a few suitable sites and linger, hoping for a look at this unique breeding bird.
 Each participant will receive a print-out containing neat facts about Louisiana Waterthrush here in eastern Ontario.

 Lunch & Dinner: Please pack a field lunch for today’s tour.

 Activity Scale: This outing is rated at a 3/5.
 We will be birding by vehicle most of the morning.
 After our morning, we will hike in Frontenac Park.
 Our hike will likely be 2 km in and 2 km out.